MD2Korg/CerebralCortex-Vagrant/README.md

-# Vagrant configuration for developing and testing Cerebral Cortex
+# Vagrant configuration for installing Cerebral Cortex
-This repository is ideal for developers and engineers to install and test Cerebral Cortex
+This repository is ideal for developers and engineers to install the Cerebral Cortex framework.

-This configuration has been developed and testing on Ubuntu 17.04 and these instructions reflect this environment.
+This configuration has been tested on Ubuntu 17.04.

-Install dependencies and Vagrant
+1. To install Vagrant and dependencies
 ```
 $ sudo apt install virtualbox virtualbox-dkms virtualbox-guest-additions-iso